basilrabi/mansched/README.md

 To do
 -----

--   Export cost centers into one excel file
+-   Correct calculation of bonus

 To do (Enhancements)
 --------------------